bougie/ansible_salt-minion/README.md

 ansible_salt-minion
 ===================

-This is a playbook is used to quickly install the minion of a saltstack architecture
+This playbook is used to quickly install the minion of a saltstack architecture

 ## HOW-TO